 As the foundation ramped up its capacity as a grant making organization, it had the opportunity to support a diverse spectrum of education-related programs and initiatives.
 From books for local school children to robotics competitions for high school students to induction and training support for aspiring teachers, the foundation’s work impacted students of all ages and circumstances throughout the state.

 From 2005 through 2008, the foundation awarded 237 grants totaling $21.2 Million.
 High priority areas included scholarships for underserved students and initiatives which resulted in improved teaching and/or improved curricula for students, with a particular focus on math and science.
-To search the online database of all the foundation’s grants, see the sidebar on our homepage.
+To search the online database of all the foundation’s grants, click the Our Grants tab or click here.
 The following examples illustrate the scope of the foundation’s grantmaking during this period.

 Removing Educational Barriers.
 Providing financial assistance through scholarships for underserved and first generation students has been a long-term focus of the foundation.
 Significantly, 2008 was the final year for the foundation’s Removing Educational Barriers endowed scholarship matching program.
 As a result of this multi-year program, 33 out of the 34 institutions of higher education in Texas endowed need-based scholarships, with 22 institutions fully matching the foundation’s $100,000 challenge, resulting in 5.7 Million in endowments around the state.